srsudar/eg/README.md

 ## Usage

-`eg <tool> <subsection>`
+`eg <tool>`

 `eg` takes an argument that is the name of a program for which it contains examples.

 `eg find` will provide examples for the `find` command.

-A second argument will attempt to jump to a relevant subsection on the page.
-`eg find directory` will jump to the subsection for finding directories using `find`.

 ## How it Works

 Files full of examples live in `examples/`.
-A naming convention is followed such that the file is the name of the tool with `.txt`.
-E.g. the example for `find` is in `find.txt`.
+A naming convention is followed such that the file is the name of the tool with `.md`.
+E.g. the example for `find` is in `find.md`.

-`eg find` will pipe the contents of `find.txt` through the pager (see below for how the pager is resolved).
+`eg find` will pipe the contents of `find.md` through the pager (see below for how the pager is resolved).

-Subsections are resolved using by looking for a subsection or alias for a subsection and finding the line number for that section.
-Output is then piped through pager starting at that subsection.
+## Format and Content of Examples

+Example documents are written in [markdown](http://daringfireball.net/projects/markdown/syntax).
+This is due to the fact that markdown is easily readable by both humans and machines.
+Documents in markdown are easily read at the command line as well as online.

+The first section should be simply the name of the tool.
+It should be followed by the most rudimentary examples.
+Users that are familiar with the command but just forget the precise syntax should be able to see what they need without scrolling.

+A Basic Usage section explains the most basic usage in slightly more detail.

+Subsequent subsections can be added for common uses of the tools, as appropriate and as necessary.

 ## Pagers